dmhacker/temple/README.md

 # temple

+---

+church numerals + template metaprogramming = temple

+---

 [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) in lambda calculus are a representation of the natural numbers using only functions.
-More specifically, the __n__th natural number is represented as an n-fold application of a function __f__ to an argument __x__.
+More specifically, the nth natural number is represented as an n-fold application of a function __f__ to an argument __x__.
 For example, the 4th Church numeral is equal to:

 ```